Hrishikesh-Anand-07/M2-EmbSys/Case Study/README.md

 ## Actuator (Motor)

-Rotates the food while cooking with the help of base plate so that food is cooked uniformly.
+Rotates the food while cooking with base plate so that food is cooked uniformly.

 ## Clock

-This is used to synchronize the Micro controller with other activities.
+Used to synchronize the Micro controller with other activities.

 ## Sensor (Heat Detector)

-This sensor gives temperature values to Micro controller and then the HVAC control unit is worked accordingly.
+Gives temperature to Micro controller and HVAC control unit to worked accordingly.

 ## ROM

-This is a memory module which store Data memory and Program memory respectively
+Memory module which store Data memory and Program memory respectively

 ## Relays and voltage Control Unit